amitxv/PC-Tuning/docs/post-install.md

 ## Configure a [Web Browser](https://privacytests.org)

 A standard Firefox installation is recommended.
 Open PowerShell and enter the command below.
+If you are having problems with the hash check, append ``-skip-hash-check`` to the end of the command.

 ```powershell
 C:\bin\scripts\install-firefox.ps1